Synchronization has occurred.

 “Nonsense.”
 Alexei waved a dismissive hand.
 “These storms make even the most coldblooded in our country lose their heads.”
 He gestured to all of them.
 “Besides, this has worked out quite well.
 Call me a foolish optimist but I find this storm more a blessing than a curse—now, would one of you happen to know how to cook?”

 That night dinner was a sweet porridge of oats, fruits, and nuts.

-It was rather startling to see how much food Louise was able to carry inside of her coats.
-Atienna couldn’t help but think that the woman had magical, bottomless pockets.
+It was rather startling to see how much food Louise was able to carry inside her pockets.
+It was almost magical.
 In fact, Sefu had started looking at Louise rather reverently—almost as if she were some mystical creature not of this earth.
 Regardless of Sefu’s admiration, however, he still taste-tested everything Atienna ate.
 Kabal, witnessing Sefu’s behavior, mimicked it in regard to Chiamaka’s food.

 “No,” Atienna heard Cvetka whisper to Alexei, “it is not tradition.”